oliviawestmacottssw/SSW.Rules.Content/rules/do-you-tell-people-the-coding-standards-you-expect/rule.md

 ---

 The code within your solution should be consistent.
-(We all know that)​
+(We all know that)

-In an open source project the easy way to ensure that all developers share and are aware of the expectations is to include and ENGINEERING-GUIDELINES.md markdown file that includes important technical considerations like​:
+In an open source project the easy way to ensure that all developers share and are aware of the expectations is to include and ENGINEERING-GUIDELINES.md markdown file that includes important technical considerations like: